adamf321/laudable-coding-exercise/README.md

 **Conversation Endpoint**

 This endpoint exposes the full transcript in conversation format.
-Each time the speaker changes a new quote item is included in the conversation.
+Each time the speaker changes a new clip is included in the conversation.

 **Clips Endpoint**